man holding semaglutide

 8. Fatigue

-Fatigue is another common side effect of semaglutide.
+Fatigue is another common side effect of Semaglutide.
 One of the ways this medication works is by making you feel less hungry.
-Eating significantly less found, however, could leave you at an energy deficit.
+Eating significantly less, however, could leave you with an energy deficit.
 If you experience severe fatigue, you should speak with your doctor.

 9. Hypoglycemia

-As already mentioned, semaglutide can cause low blood sugar levels, which can lead to hypoglycemia.
+As already mentioned, Semaglutide can cause low blood sugar levels, which can lead to hypoglycemia.
 Symptoms of hypoglycemia include shakiness, sweating, confusion, and dizziness.
 This isn’t normally reported when taking it alone, however, it has been when combined with other blood sugar medications.
-Be sure to have an open conversation with your health care provider what other medications you are on before considering this drug.
+Be sure to have an open conversation with your healthcare provider about what other medications you are on before considering this drug.

 10. Pancreatitis